Tabbukhan/AWS_Devops_Interview_Ready/Docker/Q set1.md

    - Docker Images are composed of layers, making them lightweight and easy to distribute.

 5. **Docker Containers**:
-   - Docker Containers are instances of Docker Images.
+   - Docker Containers are running instances of Docker Images.
    - They are lightweight, isolated environments that run applications.
    - Each container is created from an image and has its file system, processes, and network stack.
    - Containers can be started, stopped, deleted, and moved between different environments.